lorint/brick/README.md

 ### 1.d.
 Exposing an API

-**The Brick** will automatically create API endpoints with documentation for all tables and views when it detects that the **[rswag-ui gem](https://github.com/rswag/rswag)** has been configured.
-When you have bundled that gem into your project, configuration for RSwag UI can be automatically put into place by running `rails g rswag:ui:install`, which performs these two actions:
+**The Brick** will automatically create API endpoints when it sees that `::Brick.api_roots=` has been set with at least one path.
+Further, OpanAPI 3.0 compatible documentation becomes available when the **[rswag-ui gem](https://github.com/rswag/rswag)** has been configured.
+With that gem bundled into your project, configuration for RSwag UI can be automatically put into place by running `rails g rswag:ui:install`, which performs these two actions:
 ```
   create  config/initializers/rswag_ui.rb
    route  mount Rswag::Ui::Engine => '/api-docs'